 The old Diamantina Crossing is the pick of fishing spots in the mighty Diamantina River.
 One of Burke and Wills’ camp sites is marked with a blazed tree and the largest patch in the world of rare Waddi Trees, or Acacia Peuce, stand boldly on a gibber flat 12 kilometres to the north of the town; one of only three such patches in the world.

-Birdsville is a small Queensland Rural Location within the local government area of Diamantina, it is located approximately 1368kms from the capital Brisbane covering an area of 32959.52 square kilometers.
+Birdsville is a small Queensland Rural Location within the local government area of Diamantina, it is located approximately 1368kms from the capital Brisbane covering an area of 32959.52 square kilometres.
 Birdsville has a recorded population of 140 residents and is within the Australian Eastern Standard Time zone Australia/Brisbane.

 If you are planning a visit to Birdsville we’ve put together some of the things nearby that you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Birdsville and think we’ve missed something, let us know and we’ll share it here.